Reecepbcups/local-interchain/README.md

 ```
 **Install on Windows**

-Follow [this guide](WINDOWS.md) to setup the Windows OS environment for installing local Interchain.
+Follow [this guide](WINDOWS.md) to setup the Windows OS environment for installing Local Interchain.

 ## Running